 (+961) 1 421 000 ext 6820 jad.chemali@usj.edu.lb

-Dr. Jad N. Chémali is a medical researcher, specializing in cancer treatment.
-Originally from Lebanon, he moved to France at a young age to pursue his education, finding a nurturing environment for his scientific aspirations.
-Academic Background Bachelor’s Degree in Biochemistry Molecular Biology from Paul Sabatier University, Toulouse III, France.
-Master’s Degree in Biochemistry Biotechnology from Paul Sabatier University, Toulouse III, France.
-Master 2 in Chemistry for Health, specializing in gene therapy drug design, from Paul Sabatier University, Toulouse III, the National Polytechnic Institute of Toulouse, France.
-PhD in Chemistry-Biology-Health, focusing on the synthesis of anticancer molecules for photodynamic therapy, from Paul Sabatier University, Toulouse III, France.
-Career Contributions After earning his PhD, Dr. Chémali conducted postdoctoral research at the IMRCP laboratory (CNRS, UMR 5623) in Toulouse for two years.
-He then returned to Lebanon to continue his cancer research, with a particular focus on drug repurposing.
-This innovative approach seeks to identify existing drugs approved for other diseases that could be effective against cancer, thereby reducing the costs time needed to develop new treatments.
-Research Teaching Activities Alongside his research, Dr. Chémali is a dedicated educator at Saint Joseph University of Beirut (USJ), teaching at both the Faculty of Medicine the Faculty of Sciences.
-He currently serves as the director of the Cancer Carcinogen Agents Laboratory at the USJ Faculty of Medicine.
-His research areas include: Personalized Cancer Treatments: Developing therapies tailored to the individual characteristics of each patient.
-Carcinogenic Agents: Studying their impact on the early onset of certain cancers in Lebanon.
-Cancer Root Causes: Investigating potentially unknown phenomena that may contribute to cancer.
-Vision and Impact Dr. Chémali is passionately committed to the fight against cancer, continually seeking innovative and effective solutions.
-His holistic approach and dedication to exploring new therapeutic options underscore his significant contributions to cancer research.
+Dr. Jad N. Chémali is a researcher and educator in the field of medical research, specializing in cancer research.
+Originally from Lebanon, he left his country at a young age to pursue his studies in France, where he found an environment conducive to his scientific ambitions.
+Academic Background - Bachelor’s degree in Biochemistry and Molecular Biology from Paul Sabatier University, Toulouse III, France. - Master’s degree in Biochemistry and Biotechnology from Paul Sabatier University, Toulouse III, France. - Master 2 in Chemistry for Health, specializing in gene therapy and drug design, from Paul Sabatier University, Toulouse III, and the National Polytechnic Institute of Toulouse, France. - PhD in Chemistry-Biology-Health, focusing on the synthesis of anticancer molecules for photodynamic therapy, from Paul Sabatier University, Toulouse III, France.
+Career and Contributions After earning his PhD, Dr. Chémali pursued postdoctoral research at the IMRCP laboratory (CNRS, UMR 5623) in Toulouse for two years.
+He then returned to Lebanon to continue his cancer research, particularly focusing on drug repurposing.
+This approach aims to identify existing medications approved for other diseases that could be effective against cancer, thereby reducing the time and cost of developing new treatments.
+Research and Teaching Activities In addition to his research, Dr. Chémali is a dedicated educator at Saint Joseph University of Beirut (USJ), where he teaches at the Faculty of Medicine and the Faculty of Sciences.
+He is currently the director of the Cancerology and Carcinogenic Agents Laboratory at the USJ Faculty of Medicine.
+His research focuses on: - Developing personalized treatments for cancer patients, aiming to optimize therapies based on the individual characteristics of each patient. - Studying carcinogenic agents and their impact on the early onset of certain cancers in Lebanon. - Investigating the root causes of cancer, exploring potentially unknown phenomena that could contribute to the disease.
+Vision and Impact Dr. Chémali is committed to fighting cancer and is constantly seeking new and effective solutions to combat this disease.
+His holistic approach and willingness to explore innovative therapeutic options reflect his dedication to the field of cancer research.

 Degrees | University | Country | Year |